NoobforAl/BusinessActor/README.md

 This Project For WeConnect company! ( interview question )

-- this Not Main branch, this code wried after interview.
+- This Not Main Project, this code wried after interview.
-- last Commit: 9fbdbd9552a4539c13f0816b82b3c4782db78eea.
+- Last Commit Before Changes: 9fbdbd9552a4539c13f0816b82b3c4782db78eea.

 ## How work ?